-You can also easily configure the plugin to include custom post types in WordPress search results, as well as registered users.
+For example, you can also easily configure the plugin to include custom post types in WordPress search results, as well as registered users.

 To make your blog post comments searchable, you’ll need to install and activate SearchWP.
 If you need more details, please see our guide on how to install a WordPress plugin.

 Upon activation, you will see a popup telling you that SearchWP has already created an engine for you to use.
-The first step is customizing this engine.

-On this screen, click on the ‘License’ tab.
+On this screen, click the ‘License’ tab.
 You can now paste your key into the ‘License’ box.